adamsitnik/performance/docs/regressions.md

 To get the disassembly, you need to pass `--disasm` or just `-d` to `dotnet cli`.

 This particular disassembler is recursive, and you can control the depth via `--disasmDepth` argument.
-By default it's set to `1` so it disassembles just the benchmark code itself.
+By default it's set to `1` so it disassembles just the benchmark and methods called by the benchmark directly.

-The [benchmarks_ci.py](../scripts/benchmarks_ci.py) script exposes some BDN arguments, but not all of them.
+**Important:** The [benchmarks_ci.py](../scripts/benchmarks_ci.py) script exposes some BDN arguments, but not all of them.
 Those which are not exposed by the python script needs to be passed via `--bdn-arguments` argument as **pairs of strings**.

 Example: